 Salah for Kids is a journey

 Teaching children to pray should start as early as possible and step by step; very gently, with as much love as you can give, coupled with modern teaching methods.

 [click_to_tweet tweet=”‘Teaching children to pray should start as early as possible and step by step; very gently, with as much love as you can give, coupled with modern teaching methods.’ @AyshSiddiqua @MySalahMat #muslimparenting” quote=”Teaching children to pray should start as early as possible and step by step; very gently, with as much love as you can give, coupled with modern teaching methods.”]

 Islam is a gentle religion.
 Our Prophet (PBUH) taught with love and compassion.
 We should always remember this when we teach our own children.
 Don’t force anything, be as calm as is humanely possible and remember: they are just children.

 We are directed to start calling a child to pray from the age of 7 years and then from age 10 we are to help them pray daily.

-Age by Age Guide on how to encourage Children to pray Salah.
+Age by Age Guide on Teaching Kids to pray Salah

 While training our children, we have to remember their age and level of understanding before we guide them to the habit of praying.
 There is a reason why Allah (subhana wa ta’ala) commanded us to start from the age of seven.
 We have to remember this when we start to create that environment for daily prayer.